A veteran using a fintech app on a tablet to apply for a home improvement loan

 How fast can a veteran get a home improvement loan from a fintech lender?

 Same-day funding is available through lenders like SoFi and LightStream for fully verified applicants.
 Most fintech platforms complete underwriting within 24–48 hours.
-Contrast this with traditional bank loans, which typically require 5–10 business days, or VA mortgage products, which take 30–45 days to close.
+Traditional bank loans typically require 5–10 business days, and VA mortgage products take 30–45 days to close.

 Are there fintech home improvement loans specifically designed for veterans?